JVGS1111/news-aggregator-web-app/README.md

 - [News Api](https://newsapi.org/)
 - [The Guardian API](https://open-platform.theguardian.com/)

-Get these key and create a .env at the root of the project, there is a .env.example at the root.
+Get these keys and create a .env at the root of the project, there is a .env.example at the root.

 to run the project you will need to have [Docker](https://www.docker.com/) installed .